palapapa/olcfps/README.md

-Use MS Gothic for proper display.
+Use MS Gothic and set window size to 160x80 for proper display.